Make this training survey easily accessible to your employees by sharing through email, embedding on webpage, SMS, and many other sharing platforms.

 This type of training needs assessment is conducted at either a department or team level.
 The needs analysis questionnaire is circulated to the employees of a particular department to understand the major requirements.
 The training is then imparted to every employee of the department or team.

-Say, a training needs analysis conducted for the sales department can reveal that the team members are facing challenges in following up the leads.
-In such a situation a thorough training on how to follow the leads effectively is conducted.
+Say, a training needs analysis conducted for the sales department can reveal that the team members are facing challenges in following up on the leads.
+In such a situation thorough training on how to follow the leads effectively is conducted.

 2. Operational Level Needs Analysis